willhunt914/Pi-inthe-sky/README.md

 ## Planning

-- Our first idea for the project was to do a slingshot because it would be relatively easy to make and could launch a far distance
+- Our first idea for the project was to do a slingshot because it would be relatively easy to make and could launch a far distance.
+- The only safety precautions for this project would be to wear safety googled and to make sure that nobody is in the way while we are launching the projectile.

 [Materials List](https://docs.google.com/document/d/1O94NrEtbGrpvcdbZZRessnzT4ntu9cPLEgHKotI4B5Y/edit)